Imaginativeone/MonkeysPaw/Notes.md

 He sat alone in the darkness, gazing at the dying fire, and seeing faces in it.
 The last face was so horrible and so simian that he gazed at it in amazement.
 It got so vivid that, with a little uneasy laugh, he felt on the table for a glass containing a little water to throw over it.
 His hand grasped the monkey's paw, and with a little shiver he wiped his hand on his coat and went up to bed.

 II.

-IN the brightness of the wintry sun next morning as it streamed over the breakfast table Herbert laughed at his fears.
+In the brightness of the wintry sun next morning as it streamed over the breakfast table Herbert laughed at his fears.
 There was an air of prosaic wholesomeness about the room which it had lacked on the previous night, and the dirty, shrivelled little paw was pitched on the sideboard with a carelessness which betokened no great belief in its virtues.

 "I suppose all old soldiers are the same," said Mrs. White.
 "The idea of our listening to such nonsense!
 How could wishes be granted in these days?
 And if they could, how could two hundred pounds hurt you, father?"